Work underway at Atwater station

 Impact on local residents

-De Maisonneuve Boulevard will remain closed to traffic until December 2020.
+De Maisonneuve Boulevard will remain closed to vehicle traffic, between Atwater and Wood, until December 2020.

 Learn more about the project